CareCru/cc-analytics-wiki/Production.md

 <summary>Technical Details:</summary>

 * see [Scheduled Production](#scheduled-production)
+** startDate must be within the current day
+** endDate must be within the current day
 * calculated in real-time
 * still includes procedures that are also captured in **Today's Completed Production**
 </details>